ooni/ooni.org/content/donate/_index.md

 paypalbuttonLabel: "DONATE"
 ---

-**Donate now to support the global fight against internet censorship!**

 As a non-profit, we rely on donations from people like you to defend a free and open internet for all.

 By donating to OONI, you support: